Owenbrown18/webdev-template/docs/content-access.md

       value: "12"
 ```

-Available About hero variants:

-- `classic` – split layout with stats and supporting image
-- `showcase` – full-bleed image with overlay copy
-- `none` – remove the hero section

-Variants live under `src/components/about/hero/` with the dispatcher `AboutHeroSection.astro`.
+Variants live in `src/components/about/hero/` with the dispatcher `AboutHeroSection.astro`.

-Centralising the imports makes it easier to swap storage (e.g., Content Collections or CMS) without touching every component.

-### Component File Structure
+## Component File Structure

 Page-specific UI lives in `src/components/<page>/<section>/`.
-For example, homepage variations are organised under `src/components/home/` with a dispatcher (`HeroSection.astro`) alongside its variant files (`HeroClassic.astro`, `HeroSplit.astro`, etc.).
-Register new variants in the dispatcher for that section so pages can opt into them through `content/site.yaml`.
+For example, homepage variations are organised under `src/components/home/` with a dispatcher and variant files side by side.
+Register new variants in the dispatcher so pages can opt into them via the corresponding YAML.

+Centralising imports this way makes it easy to swap storage (e.g., content collections or a CMS) without touching every component.